-FEMA’s Integrated Public Alert and Warning System (IPAWS) program provides an internet-based capability for federal, state, territorial, tribal, and local authorities to use in order to issue critical public alerts and warnings.
-In order to see which alerting authorities are approved for using IPAWS for public alerting in your area, view the IPAWS Alerting Authorities web page.
+FEMA’s Integrated Public Alert and Warning System (IPAWS) is an internet-based capability Federal, State, territorial, tribal, and local authorities can use to issue critical public alerts and warnings.
+Click here to see which alerting authorities are approved to use IPAWS in your area.

-IPAWS is accessed through software that meets IPAWS system requirements and there is no cost to send messages through IPAWS, although there may be costs associated with acquiring compatible software.
-IPAWS is not mandatory and does not replace existing methods of alerting, but instead offers new capabilities.
+IPAWS is accessed through software that meets IPAWS system requirements.
+There is no cost to send messages through IPAWS, although there may be costs associated with acquiring compatible alert origination software.
+IPAWS is not mandatory and does not replace existing methods of alerting, but instead complements existing systems and offers new capabilities.

-FEMA is building IPAWS to ensure that under all conditions the President of the United States can alert and warn the American people.
-However, federal, state, territorial, tribal and local authorities will also have the opportunity to use IPAWS to send warnings within their jurisdiction.
+FEMA built IPAWS to ensure that under all conditions the President of the United States can alert and warn the American people.
+Federal, State, territorial, tribal and local authorities also have the opportunity to use IPAWS to send alerts and warnings within their jurisdictions.
 IPAWS improves alert and warning capabilities by allowing alerting authorities to deliver alerts simultaneously through multiple communications devices reaching as many people as possible to save lives and protect property.
 These communication pathways include:

 - Emergency Alert System (EAS)